-"We are pleased to initiate this second Phase IIa clinical trial of CK-1827452," stated Andrew A. Wolff, M.D., F.A.C.C., Cytokinetics' Senior Vice President of Clinical Research and Development and Chief Medical Officer.
-"This trial is another step towards a fuller understanding and characterization of the safety and tolerability of CK-1827452 in patients with heart failure, in this case specifically patients with ischemic cardiomyopathy and angina."
+"We are pleased with these data, which support our ongoing Phase II clinical trials program evaluating CK-1827452 for the potential treatment of heart failure," stated Andrew A. Wolff, M.D., F.A.C.C., Cytokinetics' Senior Vice President of Clinical Research and Development and Chief Medical Officer.
+"Our program continues to characterize the pharmacokinetics and pharmacodynamic effects of both oral and intravenous formulations of CK-1827452 in order to enable further study of this novel drug candidate in both the inpatient and outpatient settings."